vuthalab/EDM/operating_procedures.md

 # AFTER BOTTLE SWAP
 - KEEP BOTTLE CLOSED.
 Open MFCs and all OTHER valves to vent air out of system.
 This avoids back-contamination.
+- After air is purged, close MFCs and open neon bottle.
 - Use sniffer to check for neon leaks.

 # ABLATION
 - Turn keyswitch on YAG water cooler and press on button on Litron touchscreen.
 If the pump cycles on and off (doesn't start), unplug the cooler and plug it back in.
+- Make sure BaF absorption laser is locked at 348676.3 GHz.
+Increasing the current (SLOWLY) will decrease the frequency.
+- Make sure everything is shielded properly.
+- Start `sequence_ablation.py`.
+You may need to change the start position.
+If you want to change the center of the spiral, do it in `api/ablation.py`.

 # Setup 24/7 logging